Western basilisk

-The western basilisk, (Basiliscus galeritus), is a large species of lizard in the family Corytophanidae.
+The western basilisk (Basiliscus galeritus), also known as the red-headed basilisk, is a large species of lizard in the family Corytophanidae.
 The species is endemic to northwestern South America.

 Etymology

 The specific name, galeritus, which is Latin, means "wearing a hood", referring to the head crest.

 Habitat and geographic range

 B. galeritus inhabits forests at altitudes of 0–1600 m in western Colombia and western Ecuador in South America.
 Earlier reports of its occurrence in Central America are mistaken and actually refer to young of the closely related common basilisk.